Isles of Scilly Football League: Concerns

 The Isles of Scilly are struggling to hold on to their young people.
 There is no sixth form on the Isles so when youngsters turn 16, they go to the mainland.
 In addition, house prices are expensive, so they tend not to return until much older.
+Between 2011 and 2021, population on the Isles of Scilly fell by 6.8%.
 As a result, the number of players in the league had been dwindling.
 In 2008 Howard Cole, a secretary who referees the games, estimated the average age of both teams to be within the mid- to late-30s.
+As of 2023, one player in his 70s still occasionally plays in official games.

-Junior League
+Due to the league's nature on-duty firemen or policemen play in official games, occasionally leaving one team one-player short in case of an emergency.

-In 2020, a Junior League was formed, also with only 2 teams: The Trenoweth Trailblazers and the Flying Falcons.
-The current holders of the league are the Falcons.
+Travelling to the Isles of Scilly is notoriously difficult and unpredictable due to frequent fog and storms, which means that including players living in mainland England is currently not a viable option.